Moutasim02/browser_home_dashboard_with_react/README.md

 - Fixed responsiveness for different screens like mobile devices
 - Changed the color of titles background
 - Refactored the CSS file for reduced cluttering and higher re-usability
+- Fixed Date and Time auto refresh not working

 **Date: 24/08/2023**
 - Added automatic news to the feeds using NewsAPI